John Akii-Bua: Biography

 Although he finished fourth in the 1970 Commonwealth Games and running the fastest time of 1971 and finishing second at the British 1972 AAA Championships, he was not a big favourite for the 1972 Summer Olympics in Munich, having limited competitive experience.
 Nevertheless, he won the final there, setting a world record time of 47.82 seconds despite running on the inside lane.
+Running in Lane 1 was considered a major disadvantage due to the tighter radius of the turn, which required more energy to maintain momentum.
+Despite suffering from severe pre-race nerves that prevented him from eating, Akii-Bua became the first man to break the 48-second barrier in the event.
+Following his victory, he famously performed a lap of honor, continuing to jump hurdles even after the race had concluded.
 He missed the 1976 Olympics and a showdown with United States rival Edwin Moses because of the boycott by Uganda and other African nations.
+The boycott was a significant blow to Akii-Bua’s career; as the defending champion and team captain, he had already arrived in the Olympic Village in Montreal when Amin ordered the team to return home.
+He was forced to leave on the day of the 400m hurdles final, missing what experts predicted would be his career-defining showdown with American rival Edwin Moses.